Type of Internet Connection/Access Method

 • There are two types of satellite internet connection: one-way connection(=perform only download work) or two-way connection(=perform both upload and download work).

-• Satellite internet companies generally provide 12 to 100 Mbps speed.
+• Satellite internet companies generally provide 12 to 100 Mbps speeds.

-• Satellite internet is a good choice for smaller families, govt. agencies, businesses, etc. to use the internet.
+• Satellite internet is a good choice for smaller families, government agencies, businesses, etc., to use the internet.

 • VSAT technology is used in various applications, including broadband internet access for remote locations, corporate networks, maritime(marine) and aviation communications, and disaster recovery.